erdemkaratash/FileEncryptor/README.md

 # !!!
 USE AT YOUR OWN RISK !!!
-## PLEASE READ BELOW CAREFULLY FOR MORE INFORMATION

-### FolderEncryptor-NoFileNameEncryption.py is less risky but provides less privacy.
+FolderEncryptor-NoFileNameEncryption.py is less risky but provides less privacy.
+The documentation below is for FolderEncryptor.py

 # Folder/File Encryption and Decryption Tool